 We can challenge your arrest and the evidence being used against you.
 The arresting officer may have administered the breathalyzer improperly.
 Authorities may have not stored your DUI blood sample correctly.
 Whatever the reason, we know exactly how to conduct a comprehensive investigation on our clients’ behalf to build a compelling legal case.

-Discover how Mazzoni Karam Petorak & Valvano can help you if you have been arrested for DUI in Pennsylvania.
+Discover how drunk driving attorneys Mazzoni Karam Petorak & Valvano can help you if you have been arrested for DUI in Pennsylvania.
 Schedule a free case evaluation today.
 Call (570) 348-0776.